 If it’s been a while since you’ve made cookies, or you have many questions before you get started, I have plenty of answers.
 Pick and choose from the topics listed below to jump right to the info you need.
 See how easy that is?

 - Getting Started Baking Cookies

 - What Are the Types of Cookies?

 - The Steps to Make Most Cookies

-- Can You Make Cookies without a Mixer?
+- Can You Make Cookies without an Electric Mixer?